-The strong influence of gender norms – the informal, often implicit rules of masculinity and femininity that guide people’s attitudes and behaviours – can harm the health and wellbeing of women and men, girls and boys.
-Gender norms expose them to different health risks, distort the recognition of their health needs, and embed disparities in their access to health care.
+The strong influence of gender norms – the informal, often implicit rules of masculinity and femininity that guide people’s attitudes and behaviours – can harm the health and wellbeing of women and men, girls, boys and individuals who identify as other genders.
+Gender norms expose them to different health risks, distort the recognition of their health needs, and embed disparities in their access and experiences of health care.

 - poor nutritional status